FIGLAB/Vid2Doppler/README.md

 Videos for Training Privacy-Preserving Activity Recognition.
 In Proceedings ofthe 2021 CHI Conference on Human Factors in Computing Systems (CHI ’21).
 Association for Computing Machinery, New York, NY, USA.

+Vid2Doppler makes use of [VIBE](https://github.com/mkocabas/VIBE) and [Psbody](https://github.com/MPI-IS/mesh).
+Please cite them and be respectful of their licenses as well.